 Students whose disability impacts their reading may receive an accommodation for their course reading materials (textbooks, handouts, syllabi, lab manuals) to be in an accessible format.
-Formats include compact disc, Braille, large print, e-text, or scan and read access.
+Formats include compact disc, Braille, large print, e-text, or scan-and-read access.
 Depending upon the particular format, it can take up to 8 weeks for a recorded text and 3 or more months for a Brailled document.
 We ask that faculty choose texts for their courses well in advance of the term to give us time to complete the conversion.
 If you give students handouts to read, please make these available to the student in advance so the student can get them in an accessible format.

 An abridged guide based on a longer guide to students with disabilities created by the ACTC ADA Committee.
 If you would like a copy of the full guide, please contact CLASS at 612-330-1053.

-Suggestions for teaching students with learning disabilities
+teaching students with disabilities

-Universal Design of Instruction Learn more about the principles of Universal Design to make your classroom an inclusive learning environment.
+See Augsburg’s Center for Teaching and Learning Resources for more about the principles of Universal Design to make your classroom an inclusive learning environment.